sybrenstuvel/python-rsa/doc/usage.rst

 possible, check the :py:func:`rsa.sign` function documentation for details.
 The hash is then signed with the private key.

+It is possible to calculate the hash and signature in separate operations (i.e for generating the hash on a client machine and then sign with a private key on remote server).
+To hash a message use the :py:func:`rsa.compute_hash` function and then use the :py:func:`rsa.sign_hash` function to sign the hash:

+    >>> message = 'Go left at the blue tree'
+    >>> hash = rsa.compute_hash(message, 'SHA-1')
+    >>> signature = rsa.sign_hash(hash, privkey, 'SHA-1')

 In order to verify the signature, use the :py:func:`rsa.verify` function.
 This function returns True if the verification is successful: